Agricultural and Environmental Quality

 Pesticide Application Techniques

 Equipment and methods used to apply pesticides in agriculture.
-Emphasizes techniques used to avoid misapplication, a common cause of pesticide failures.
+Techniques used to avoid misapplication, a common cause of pesticide failures, are emphasized.

 Computers in Agriculture and Natural Resources